seeingnft/teia-/Interactive-OBJKTs.md

 ## Minting

 - Once your project folder is ready to be minted, go ahead and compress it into a zip file.
-- Head to [https://teia.art/mint](https://teia.art/mint), fill out the information for your work, and upload your zip file.
+- Head to [https://teia.art/mint](https://teia.art/mint), fill out the information for your work and upload your zip file.
 - You should now see a preview of your work embedded on the page.
 Make sure to test it thoroughly to make sure it works as expected.
 - If everything looks good, make sure your wallet is synced and press the "mint" button at the bottom of the page.
 - Congratulations!
 You have just minted your first interactive OBJKT 🎉